Welcome to OUSA Queer Support

 Check out the tabs above for more information about SPACE, Transgender enrolments, Resources, Library and contact details.

 |About Neill, our Queer Support Coordinator

 Hi, my name is Neill and I am the current Queer Support Coordinator.
-I have been in Dunedin and associated with the University of Otago for more than five years and absolutely love it here.
-I came down to Study a BA majoring in both Politics and Theology.
+I have been in Dunedin and associated with the University of Otago for more than six years and absolutely love it here.
+I came down to study a BA majoring in both politics and theology.
 I grew up on a farm just inland from the small town of Oamaru and still miss being on a farm.
 I enjoy reading, sailing, tramping, films and supporting the queer community.
 I believe that I can relate to people from across the queer communities and I have an inclusive Christian background so I can comfortably talk with you about the intersections of faith and sexuality.
 I look forward to meeting you!

 'Queer' is a term used to describe the many variations of sexual attraction and sex/gender identity, including intersex, transgender, transsexual, genderqueer, asexual, fa'afafine, takatapui, lesbian, bisexual and gay.
 Although it may not be the preferred term for everyone, it is used to challenge binary representations of sexuality, sex, and gender.